 Canada is one of the most open nations on the planet welcoming tens of millions of foreign nationals each year.
 Prior to COVID, for instance, Canada welcomed 15 million American tourists each year.

 However, Canada has strict rules when it comes to criminal inadmissibility.
 Having a criminal record or even a charge can be grounds for a Canadian border officer to deny you entry.

-Campbell Cohen is a leading Canadian immigration law firm that uses its over 45 years of experience to help foreign nationals avoid surprises at the border.
+Cohen Immigration Law is a leading Canadian immigration law firm that uses its over 45 years of experience to help foreign nationals avoid surprises at the border.
 Our team of 60 immigration lawyers, paralegals, and other staff are here to provide you with trusted information, understand your situation, and give you the legal advice and service you need to make your entry to Canada as smooth as possible.

 Our Areas of Expertise Include:

 - Assisting travelers from the U.S. overcome misdemeanors, felonies, and charges

 - Entering Canada if you have been deported from the U.S.

 - Transiting through Canada